When was George Washington born?

 Early Military Career 1752-1758

-The military career of George Washington can largely be seen as a result of his relationship with his older half-brother, Lawerence Washington.
+The military career of George Washington can largely be seen as a result of his relationship with his older half-brother, Lawrence Washington.

 Though George had shown an interest in the military from a young age, he could not enlist until much later in life than he may have wished.
 This is largely because George’s mother forbade him from joining the British Royal Navy after his father’s death.

-When George returned to Virginia, he was inspired by Lawerence’s time as adjunct general to seek out a military commission of his own.
-Washington was soon commissioned and made a major and commander of one of Virginia’s four military districts, thus beginning his Colonial military career.
+When George returned to Virginia, he was inspired by Lawrence’s time as adjunct general to seek out a military commission of his own.
+Washington was soon commissioned as a major in the Virginia militia, where he oversaw training and defense in one of the colony’s four military districts.

 Washington’s earliest military exploits came as a major in the British Province of Virginia when he was dispatched as an emissary of the British Crown to meet with French and Native American officials over what was considered The Ohio Country.